Automattic/regenerate-thumbnails/readme.txt

 * You've changed the dimensions of an existing thumbnail size, for example via Settings → Media.
 * You've switched to a new WordPress theme that uses featured images of a different size.

-It also offers the ability to delete old, unused thumbnails in order to free up server space.
+It also offers the ability to delete old, unused thumbnails as well as update the content of posts to use the new thumbnail sizes.

 = Alternatives =